nixified-ai/flake/README.md

 If you want to quickly get started with a pre-configured setup, you can run these ones made to serve the Krita plugin (Krita is not required to use them):
 - `nix run github:nixified-ai/flake#krita-comfyui-server-${vendor}-minimal` - includes the bare minimum requirements
+- `nix run github:nixified-ai/flake#krita-comfyui-server-${vendor}` - includes same set of models as the plugin's own docker-based server
-- `nix run github:nixified-ai/flake#krita-comfyui-server-${vendor}` - a fully featured server to provide all functionality available through the plugin
+- `nix run github:nixified-ai/flake#krita-comfyui-server-${vendor}-full` - a fully featured server to provide all functionality available through the plugin

 Note that the `comfyui-${vendor}` packages come with no models or custom nodes.
 They serve as a base to override with your own config, as shown below.